-The Chairman reported that consequent to the Scientific Council Workshop on the Precautionary Approach (PA) during 17-27 March 1998, and the joint Scientific Council and Fisheries Commission Working Group Meeting during 12-13 May 1998, STACFIS and the Council will address the issue of establishing Reference Points during these stock assessments.
+The Chairman reported that subsequent to the Scientific Council Workshop on the Precautionary Approach (PA) during 17-27 March 1998, and the joint Fisheries Commission and Scientific Council meeting during 12-13 May 1998, STACFIS and the Council will address the issue of establishing Reference Points during these stock assessments.
 The Council then adopted the agenda with the proposed revisions.